festicket/front-end-meta/proposals/flow-vs-typescript.md

 1. Lesser React support because its great for Angular project.
 But nowdays its getting better and better.

-2. Less flexible then Flow.
+2. Less flexible than Flow.

 # Key Differences Between TypeScript vs flow